 \section{Conclusion}

 In the first paper of this series, we focus on the required analysis of the observational dataset to extract constraints for a comprehensive mass modelling of AS1063.
-In particular, we present the existing mass constraints in the form of strong lensing and X-ray observations, which provide no knowledge on the stellar mass contained in cluster members, the BCG and the ICL.
-We then detail specific methodologies based on photometric and spectroscopic data to recover the light distribution, stellar kinematics and stellar mass estimate of those components.
+In particular, we present the existing mass constraints from strong lensing and X-ray observations, which provide no knowledge of the stellar mass contained in the cluster members, the BCG, and the ICL.
+We then detail specific methodologies, based on photometric and spectroscopic data, to recover the light distribution, stellar kinematics, and stellar mass estimates for those components.

 For cluster members, we begin by describing our procedure for recovering their light profiles, while accounting for neighbouring galaxies, in Sect.~\ref{sect:galaxy-light}.
 Our approach consists of three main steps: detection (Sect.~\ref{sect:galaxy-light:detect}), region fitting (Sect.~\ref{sect:galaxy-light:region-fit}), and single-object fitting (Sect.~\ref{sect:galaxy-light:bayes}).
 We use a standard detection procedure with cold and hot \textit{SExtractor} passes.
 Based on these results, we identify contiguous regions where all objects are fitted simultaneously to obtain an estimate of the light profile maximum likelihood.
-We then finish our procedure by fitting individually each object with a nested sampling algorithm, where the neighbouring objects are subtracted based on the previous region fit.
+We then finish our procedure by fitting each object individually with a nested sampling algorithm, where the neighbouring objects are subtracted based on the previous region fit.
 This method allows us to fit thousands of objects in a crowded field with a moderate computing cost.
 We then estimate their stellar kinematics through their LOSVD from the MUSE datacube (Sect.~\ref{sect:Cluster-member-LOSVD}) and their stellar mass based on \textit{SExtractor} aperture photometry using the available \textsc{HST} bands (Sect.~\ref{sect:cluster-member-stellar-masses}).